John I. Kane

 Kane trained as a plumber, stating that learning a trade gave his life direction.
 He later became the Business Manager of the Philadelphia Plumbers Local 690.
 Kane ran for state senate in 2014, against Thomas J. McGarrigle.

 He defeated Brett Burman in the Democratic primary for the 9th district on June 2, 2020.
 He won the November 2020 general election over incumbent Republican Tom Killion, receiving 52% of the vote compared to Killion's 48%.

+He ran for re-election in 2024 against Mike Woodin.

+Pennsylvania State Senate

+John Kane was first elected to the Pennsylvania State Senate in the November 2020 general election, defeating the incumbent Tom Killion.

+Legislation

+Kane, joined by Senators Devlin Robinson and Art Haywood, sponsored Senate Bill 986, which would establish the Safe School Drinking Water Fund.
+This would mandate that all schools equip drinking water outlets with lead filters.
+The bill was referred to the Education Committee on November 15, 2023.

+Committee assignments

+For the 2025-2026 Session Kane serves on the following committees in the State Senate: